Evidlo/prelim/main.typ

   It is desirable for the arrays allocated for ray-boundary intersection point coordinates and distances to be equal size for all rays to facilitate array programming and parallelization.
 A ray may intersect a sphere or a cone 2 times and a plane 1 time.
 Therefore, we assume an upper bound where each ray has exactly $2(N_r + 1)$, $2(N_e + 1)$, and $N_a + 1$ intersections with each type of boundary.

-  For the cases where a boundary has no intersection points with a ray, coordinates are still computed and stored for these points, but the associated value in the distance array $t$ is set to #emph("inf"), as illustrated in @alg_intersection.
+  For the cases where a boundary has no intersection points with a ray, coordinates are still computed and stored for these points, but the associated value in the distance array $l$ is set to #emph("inf"), as illustrated in @alg_intersection.

   #figure(
       image("figures/tomosphero/alg_intersection.svg", height: 10em),